VoidMats/TreasureHunt/README.md

 # Treasure Hunt

+## School project
+NB This project will continue

 ## Description
 The main idea for this Android application is a normal quiz walk.
 However, there should be the alternative to make the run as a scavenger hunt.
 This mean the user does not know